Pizza As A Negotiating Tool

 Mozzarella and Parmesan are in the fridge.
 The fresh mozzarella cheese does have a shorter life span, but you can freeze it if necessary.
 We have pizza often enough that cheese does not go to waste around here.

-Pizza dough 300x225 Did You Search For Pizza This Weekend?Those are the main components.
+ball of dough for pizza crustThose are the main components.
 It’s that easy!
 Basic pizza from your own kitchen.

 For a pizza with more toppings, get your other favorites when you shop for groceries, and you’ll be ready to add them to your pizza, too.